Reed-CompBio/spras/.devcontainer/README.md

 # SPRAS devcontainer

-The attached [devcontainer](https://containers.dev/) contains docker-in-docker and anaconda, with extra utilities for building Singularity.
+The attached [devcontainer](https://containers.dev/) contains docker-in-docker and anaconda, with extra utilities for building Apptainer.
 Good for problems with installing any three of these tools, but Podman currently does not work within this devcontainer.

 Devcontainers can be launched in Visual Studio Code (not VSCodium!), through [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/),